- Practice Areas

 If a personal injury victim fails to file a civil lawsuit against the alleged negligent party in their case within the required time frame, they will likely lose the ability to recover any compensation at all.
 The court will almost certainly dismiss the case.
 Regardless of how significant their injuries may be, and regardless of how clear the other party’s liability is, the time will have passed to recover the compensation the victim is entitled to.

 There are various reasons why an injury victim may miss a deadline to file a case.
 Often, this occurs because the injury victim simply was not aware that there was a statute of limitations for personal injury claims in California.
 It is strongly suggested that any person injured by the careless or negligent actions of others seek immediate legal assistance.
-A skilled Orange County personal injury attorney will be able to offer a free consultation for your case.
+A skilled attorney will be able to offer a free consultation for your case.
 They will likely make you aware of any time limits pertaining to your case and can help determine “about” how much your case could be worth.

 There are very few exceptions to the California statute of limitations.
 In some circumstances, the statute of limitations “clock” may be delayed or paused, which can extend the two-year deadline mentioned above.
 These delays or pauses can occur under the following circumstances:

 California personal injury claims can arise in a variety of ways, including the following:

 This is not an exhaustive list of the ways injuries occur in this state, and victims should seek assistance from a skilled OC personal injury lawyer as soon as possible so they can get started on their claim.